AlexandreAnsiau/games/scrabble/README.md

 ## How execute script
 The easiest way to test this application is to work inside the 'exec.py' file.
 The ScrabbleSet class is made to generate the list of possible words.
-You can enter arguments in this class and then execute the script in your terminal.To make it, you must stop at the scrabble directory in your terminal.
+You can enter arguments in this class and then execute the script in your terminal.
+To make it, you must stop at the scrabble directory in your terminal.
 And then you can run the command:

 ```